 With all that in mind, Krouse sat down with Business Fleet to discuss five common trailering mistakes and how they can be avoided.

-1. Failure to calculate
+1. Failure to calculate the actual weight of the trailer

 Krouse points to landscaping trailers as a good example of how operators can misjudge the weight they’re asking their trucks to pull.
 The weight of the equipment inside may seem insignificant compared to the trailer itself, but it’s a principal factor in determining whether your equipment is pushing the load past your tow vehicle’s capacity.